 All students are required to register their vehicles with the University.
 Students must bring a copy of their vehicle registration to Student Administrative Services and complete a parking permit application.
 A sticker or hang tag indicating parking lot designations is issued.
 Free shuttle service is available to all areas of the campus.

 The University offers convenience and satellite parking to commuter students.
-Convenience parking is available on the North Campus lot at a cost of $175 per year.
+Satellite parking is available at the North Campus lot at a cost of $100 per year.
+Convenience parking is available at the Newman Towers lot at a cost of $300 per year.
 Commuter convenience parking hang tags do not permit overnight parking.
 Any student who wishes to park overnight must purchase a student satellite parking permit at a cost of $350 per year.
 Parking is determined by seniority with a lottery.

 The Records Office (Maryland Hall 141) provides services during the following hours: